ergodicio/tsadar/docs/source/getting_started.rst

 Getting Started Tutorial
 ----------------------------

-This page should provides detailed instruction on instalation and basic usage of the TSADAR code.
+This page provides instruction on installation and basic usage of the TSADAR code.
+More examples of input decks can be found on the :ref:`Examples <examples>` page.
+If you are looking for a more in depth explanation of the input deck fields please see the :ref:`input decks page <inputs_deck>`.

 Installation
 ^^^^^^^^^^^^^^^
 1. Clone the github `repo <https://github.com/ergodicio/tsadar>`_ to the local or remote machine where you will be running analysis.
-2. Install using the commands bellow, or following your prefered method.
+2. Install using the commands below, or following your preferred method.

 .. tab-set::

-    .. tab-item:: Conda GPU (recomended)
+    .. tab-item:: Conda GPU (recommended)

         .. code-block:: shell